 Venezuela is a non-permanent member of the UN Security Council during the period, 2015-2016.

 In 2001, the Australian Government established the Council on Australia-Latin America Relations (COALAR) which aims to enhance commercial, political and cultural relations between Australia and Latin America.
 Since its inception, COALAR has been active in promoting business, education, tourism and cultural links between Australia and Latin America.
 For updates on COALAR activities and information on the annual grants program, follow COALAR on Facebook.

 People to people links

 Though small numbers of Venezuela-born people have migrated to Australia since the 1960s, they are relatively new migrants to Australia.
-The latest Census in 2011 recorded 3,404 Venezuela-born people in Australia, an increase of 121.2 per cent from the 2006 Census.
+The latest Census in 2011 recorded 3,404 Venezuela-born people in Australia, an increase of 122 per cent from the 2006 Census.
+In 2014 there were 895 Venezuelan students studying in Australian education institutions.
 More information on the Venezuela-born community in Australia can be found at the Department of Social Services Community Information Summary page.

 From 2010 to 2014, Australia provided $100 million in official development assistance to Latin America, including 250 Australia Awards scholarships.
 Venezuela received six Australia Awards Scholarships.

 For latest economic date refer to the Venezuela fact sheet [PDF 29 KB].